cabuelow/ambitious-targets/README.md

-## Code and data for ‘Ambitious global targets for mangrove and seagrass recovery'
+## Code for ‘Ambitious global targets for mangrove and seagrass recovery'

 Citation: Buelow et al. (*under review*) *'Ambitious global targets for mangrove and seagrass recovery'* in **Current Biology**